cyverse-de/cyverse-de.github.io/design/notifications.md

 Next, the event recorder will have to determine whether or not an email should be sent.
 And once again, this decision will probably vary depending on the category and update type.
 Eventually, we'll probably also want to have a subscription mechanism so that users can choose which types of notifications they get emails for.
+Eventually, we'll also want to be able to batch emails for cases when several similar updates arrive in rapid succession.
 For the backwards compatibility case, however, the user will only receive an email if the notificaton request indicates that an email should be sent.